librarianrafia/cv/index.md

 ## Currently

-Rafia Mirza is the Scholarly Communications Librarian at SMU.
+Rafia Mirza is the <a href="https://librarianrafia.github.io/Scholarly-Communication-Librarian/">Scholarly Communication Librarian</a> at SMU.

 ### Research interests